‘Redacted Homestead’ installation scale model

 Palette Notes: Ochre, charred black, raw umber, soft gray, exposed wood, flashes of red and green.

-Shipping and Assembly: The artwork will be created and shipped.
+Shipping and Assembly: The artwork will be created and shipped to you.
 All other materials will be sourced locally.
 A shopping list and assembly instructions will be provided.

 Influences: Jacques Derrida's (Deconstruction, Trace, Pharmakon) concept of 'trace' is evident in the charred wood and foraged clay in my Trace series, which act as a palimpsest of the land and physical reminders of past events.